haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 - Step back, hang back a bit, lunge forward
 	- She can perform a follow up at any point during that
 - Follow-ups
-	- You can activate follow ups whenever in the animation
-	- This means you can use the follow-ups on frame 1 and even gain forward momentum
-	- All of the follow ups exit the stance where you can do them
+	- Follow ups come out almost immediately
+		- There is a bit of a delay, but not long enough for the buffer to not take care of it
 	- **Some of the follow-up ideas should be made into items**
 	- Options
 		- X = release the button you started the move with
-		- `[147]X` - Cancel
-			- Can be used like a mist finer cancel
-			- Done automatically after a second in stance
-			- Will persist your momentum somewhat
-				- If you do nothing, she'll slide forward after the move
-		- `[56]X` - Vertical sword slice
+		- `[456]X` - Vertical sword slice
 			- Fast and has great reach
-		- `[23]X` - Downwards sword slice
+		- `[123]X` - Downwards sword slice
 			- Hits low, knocks down
-		- `[89]X` - Upwards sword slice
+		- `[789]X` - Upwards sword slice
 			- Covers a lot of space
 			- Most punishable of them all
+		- `6` - Sway forward
+			- Ends up a bit closer than the sway started from
+			- Exits stance
+				- Other follow ups can be done mid-dash
+		- Press the other attack button - Cancel
+			- Can be used like a mist finer cancel
+			- Will persist your momentum somewhat
+				- If you do nothing, she'll slide forward after the move
+	- Initiating the move and holding the inputs will hold the furthest point in the swing
 - Versions
 	- `f` version
 		- Doesn't go that far back, maybe 1m